microsoft/Windows-AppConsult-Tools-IAPWrapper/README.md

+# Update

+Add IAPUWPDLL UWP Plugin to enable Unity UWP built to call IAP.
+For details, refer to IAPUWPDLL/readme

 # IAPWRAPPER

 Desktop Bridge helps developers gradually migrate traditional apps to the Universal Windows Platform (UWP).
 The In-App Purchase (IAP) in Windows Store is an important scenario to monetize the converted apps.
 When working with developers on this scenario, I notice certain obstacles are in common，for example: